-For years I've heard directors and executives bemoan the fact that they don't have a 'burning platform', a catalyst that will motivate and energise their people and focus them on making the changes they need to make.
-A reason to stop operating on autopilot, take a moment to notice what they're doing and consciously decide whether or not it is working.
-After all, you have to notice before you can choose.

-We didn't ask for COVID-19, but there's no denying that alongside the horror of a pandemic, it also offers us a significant moment of reflection.
+For years I've heard leaders bemoan the fact that they don't have a 'burning platform', a catalyst that will motivate and energise their people and focus them on making the changes they need to make.
+We didn't ask for Covid-19, but there's no denying that alongside the horror of a pandemic, it also offers us a significant moment of reflection.

-Most organisations are already in the process of re-thinking their strategy in some form or other.
-Whether it's who they target, what they offer or how they get it to market, they're checking to make sure their unique combination of 'who, what, how' still makes sense as we work towards establishing a COVID-safe world.
+Most organisations are already well advanced in the process of re-thinking their strategy in some form.
+Whether it's who they target, what they offer or how they get it to market, they're checking to make sure their unique combination of 'who, what, how' still makes sense as we work towards establishing a Covid-safe world.
 And, more than ever, they're also asking why.
-What is the meaning behind our work?
-What contribution do we make to the world beyond making money?
-All of that reflection is as essential for organisational performance as it is for our collective sanity.
+What is the meaning behind our work.
+What contribution do we make to the world beyond making money.
+All this reflection is as essential for organisational performance as it is for our collective sanity.

-What some of them have forgotten is that a new strategy without the culture to execute it successfully is just a piece of paper.
+What some have forgotten is that a new strategy without the culture to execute it successfully is just a piece of paper.
 One that will be paid lip-service, but almost certainly ignored when the really hard decisions come along.
 Strategy and culture are two parts of one thing.
 They are always changing and must constantly reinforce each other in an endless infinity loop.